-e.
+- e.
 We might fail to attain a share of the mobile advertising market comparable to our share of the PC market.
 In line with recent growth in advertising via Internet-enabled terminals such as smart devices, the Yahoo Japan Group is prioritizing the provision of smart device services ahead of PC services under the slogan of Smart Devices First.
 However, if usage of smart devices expands further, we may fail to acquire the share of user numbers and usage times that we command in the PC market, and our overall market share might decrease.
-As a result, advertising revenue growth could taper off, with negative consequences in earnings.
+As a result, advertising revenue growth could taper off, with negative consequences in earnings. - f.

-f.
 A slowdown in the growth rate of users of member services and other fee-based services could affect our revenues.
 With the spread of broadband and mobile communications in recent years, the number of Internet users has increased dramatically, fueling growth in the number of potential users of Yahoo!
 JAPAN member services and other fee-based services.
-Eventually, however, it is expected that growth in the number of Internet users will peak out.
-To prepare for such situation, we are implementing various measures to improve the customer satisfaction of various services on a regular basis and to promote broader usage.
-Despite these efforts, it is possible that growth in the number of paid memberships, such as "Yahoo!
-Premium" which grants various benefits, could slow which could negatively impact our overall revenues.
+(Our premier member service, Yahoo!
+Premium, grants to subscribers special members-only benefits and entitlements.)
+Eventually, however, it is expected that growth in the number of Internet users will begin to slow.
+If, as a result, growth in the number of users of Yahoo!
+JAPAN member services and other fee-based services also slows, so too is growth in revenue derived from these services likely to decline.
+To offset the expected decline in revenue growth, we are implementing various measures to promote broader usage of Yahoo!
+JAPAN member services and other fee-based services.
+Despite these efforts, it is possible that growth in revenues derived from member services and other fee-based services could slow, which could negatively impact our overall revenues.

 g.
-The popularity of various fee-based service contents offered through the Internet, or those provided by the Yahoo Japan Group may decrease.
+The popularity of various fee-based service contents offered through the Internet, or those provided by Yahoo!
+Japan might decrease.